 You may have heard of terpenes, which are aromatic oils that give any particular cannabis strain its distinctive, complex aroma.
 They are secreted from the same glands that produce THC and CBD cannabinoids.
-There are over 100 terpenes in Hemp, and they are thought to provide a wide range of health benefits and have therapeutic effects.
+There are over 100 terpenes in Hemp, and they are thought to provide a wide range of health benefits and have therapeutic properties.

 One example is Ocimene, which is a complex terpene found in a variety of hemp strains.
 We’ll be examining its profile, strains that contain it, as well as the health benefits associated with this potent terpene.
 Find out more about the properties and benefits of this cannabis terpene in our helpful guide below!